 Working in a UK Trust you will have NHS indemnity, it is your responsibility to ensure you have appropriate Standard Operating Procedures ratified by your Governance structure - these should be very explicit around the issue of supervision.

-Many ACCPs choose to take out additional personal cover via the MDU to provide additional insurance.
+Many ACCPs choose to take out additional personal cover via the MDDUS to provide additional insurance.
 You do not need to have this but as many of us do choose to have it for the additional security and independent legal advice with your interests as the focus.